-Get Paid to Donate Plasma – Doing Good Can Be Profitable!
+Getting Paid to Donate Plasma — Doing Good Can Make You Money!

-It’s blood money – quite literally – but donating plasma great way to put some extra cash in your pocket.
+It’s blood money – quite literally – but donating plasma is a great way to put some extra cash in your pocket.

 I couldn’t believe I was standing in a blood plasma donation facility, getting ready to be hooked up – literally – to a giant whirring machine.
 I’m terrified of needles.